 I did this show for the first time last year and it has been moved a month later this year.
 This is a commercial show, run by the same organisation as the excellent Wisley spring show.
 There will be an extensive range of fine crafts to be seen.

-This is always a superb show in the run up to Christmas and has become the largest event in the Guild’s calendar.
-I am helping to run it this year, so hope it will be as good as ever!!
+This is always a superb show in the run-up to Christmas and has become the largest event in the Guild’s calendar.
+I am helping to run it this year, so hopefully it will be as good as ever!!